nsandlin/linepig/README.md

 MongoDB connection string info is kept in the `.env` file and should never be committed to the repo.

+## Elasticsearch

+Elasticsearch is used for search on the website.
+The `ElasticsearchImport` Laravel Command is run on Monday mornings to import all of the MongoDB search documents into Elasticsearch on a weekly basis.

 ## Implementation

 Laravel 8, PHP 7.4 or 8